Édouard Hervé: Life

-In 1873, he founded Le Soleil, the first major daily newspaper priced at 5 centimes.
+In 1873, Hervé founded Le Soleil, the first major daily newspaper priced at 5 centimes.
 With a monarchist viewpoint, publication was to continue until June 1915.
 Hervé became a member of the Paris municipal council.
 He belonged to both the Conférence Molé and the Conférence Tocqueville before their merger to form the Conférence Molé-Tocqueville.

-Édouard Hervé is also the author of several historical works, which are actually compilations of his articles.
+Hervé is also the author of several historical works, which are actually compilations of his articles.
 He was made Chevalier of the Legion of Honour in 1873 and elected member of the Académie française on 11 February 1886.

-He died on 4 January 1899 in Paris.
+Hervé died on 4 January 1899 in Paris.